Where San Diego’s kids make musical memories

 What is Songbirds Music?

-Since 2008, Songbirds Music is proud to provide a safe and nurturing place, a nest really, where families and friends with little ones (ages birth to age 6) gather to learn, grown, and connect though music, movement, and play in a fun, non-performance, informal yet supportive environment.
+Since 2008, Songbirds Music is proud to provide a safe and nurturing place, a nest really, where families and friends with little ones (ages birth to age 6) gather to learn, grow, and connect though music, movement, and play in a fun, non-performance, informal yet supportive environment.

 What you’ll see in our classes: